datacite/schema-docs/docs/appendices/appendix_1/resourceTypeGeneral.rst

 Service
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** An organized system of apparatus, appliances, staff, etc., for supplying some function(s) required by end users
+**Description:** An organized system of apparatus, appliances, staff, etc., for supplying some function(s) required by end users.

 **Examples and Usage Notes:** Data management service, or long-term preservation service